simov/simplr-fade/README.md

 ##Events

 ####onFade
 Raised just before the animation starts.
-It receives the **index** of the element that is about to be animated.
-This is the place to update the navigation of your fader (if you have one).
+It receives the item's **index** that is about to be animated.
+This is the place to update the navigation of the fader (if there is one).
 ```js
 $('.fader .item').srFade({
 	onFade: function (index) {